Education, English

 Contradictory Views of Soldiers in the War

 Randall Jarrell’s poem “The Death of the Ball Turret Gunner” and Cyril Tourneur’s poem “Epitaph on a Soldier” conveys contradicting realities associated with soldiers.
 When comparing the two poems, it is clear that both poets have vastly different views on the subject.
-Jarrel, in a harsh manner, highlights the miserable and tragic lives of soldiers appeared in their fear and trepidation.
+Jarrel, in a harsh manner, highlights the miserable and tragic lives of soldiers who appeared in their fear and trepidation.
 On the other hand, Tourneur portrays a different side of soldiers life visible in their honor and eminence with admiration.
 Poets express contrasting views, Jarrel representing the darker picture of the war causing pain to soldiers, while Tourneur captures the glorious side of a war.

 Both poems utilize poetic diction to build an ambient echo supporting the purpose of war with different views.
 Adoption of appropriate diction allows Jarrell to convey the frightening state of young men taking part in the war.
-The poet exhibits the effective choice of words that keeps which serves multiple purposes related to the young warriors.
-Poet relates childbirth with the ultimate death of the soldier.
-Diction becomes most evident in the line, “the nightmare fighters” (4).
-Diction expresses soldier’s cured while inside ball turret safely.
+The poet exhibits an effective choice of words that serve multiple purposes related to the young warriors.
+The poet relates childbirth with the ultimate death of the soldier.
+Diction becomes most evident in the line, “The nightmare fighters” (4).
+Diction expresses the soldier’s cured while inside the ball turret safely.
 Jarrell exhibits satire when he highlights the negative impacts of war on soldiers and their lives.
-Through explicit tone, the poet emphasizes on the miseries of the soldiers while transmitting the meaning of never-ending struggles for the soldier.
-In epitaph, the author adopts a formal diction while associating death of soldiers with dignity and honor.
+Through explicit tone, the poet emphasizes the miseries of the soldiers while transmitting the meaning of never-ending struggles for the soldier.
+In the epitaph, the author adopts a formal diction while associating the death of soldiers with dignity and honor.

 A virtue of the poem expresses the nobility while peace builds relevance with tranquillity and calmness.
 Effective choice of words conveys the message of greater virtue that soldiers attain due to their efforts and sacrifices.
 The diction becomes more visible as the poet mentions, “who died a young man yet departed old” (2).
 The word died a young man expresses the central thought.
-It also makes clear that the young warriors never protest for a living because they have accepted the miseries and ready to die.
+It also makes clear that the young warriors never protest for a living because they have accepted the miseries and are ready to die.
 The tone expresses the bravery, courage, and passion of the soldiers.
 Effective diction allows poets to transmit the deeper meaning in an efficacious manner.
-Least artificial diction supports Jarrell’s satire and Tourneur’s simplistic tone.
+The least artificial diction supports Jarrell’s satire and Tourneur’s simplistic tone.

 SEARCH